-- Staff listens to children having difficulties to determine if they can work it out on their own and then encourage them to do so. - Staff intervenes and helps mediate a problem with suggestions (taking turns, use words to tell how you feel, redirection to another activity, etc.). - If a child is unable to control him/herself and may injure him/herself or others, he/she will be separated from the group until he/she can regain control. - If the child is unable to regain control after the previous steps, parents/guardians will be called to pick up the child.
+- Staff listens to children having difficulties to determine if they can work it out on their own and then encourage them to do so. - Staff intervenes and helps mediate a problem with suggestions (taking turns, use words to tell how you feel, redirection to another activity, etc.). - If a child is unable to control him/herself and may injure him/herself or others, he/she will be separated from the group until he/she can regain control. - Intervention strategies will be set up with the Early Intervention Specialist which can include Sensory Breaks, and Sensory Strategies. - If the child is unable to regain control after the previous steps, parents/guardians will be called to pick up the child. - If a child's behavior is potentially harmful to him/herself, his/her peers and/or staff, we reserve the right to dismiss the child from the program